 The venerable Sariputta said this: "There are these four kinds of persons in the world.
 What four?
 From bottom and up: The inferior kind has a blemish without understanding it as it is.
 Another has a blemish and understands it as it is.
 Still another has no blemish without understanding that.
 And then there is the superior kind with no blemish and who knows it."
-[1-2, abr]
+(1-2, abr.)

 These two great beings rejoiced in each other's good words.

-You are advised to study the whole suttra/sutta before making any resolves in matters they pertain to, allowing for a variety of interpretations.
+It can be wise to study the whole suttra/sutta before making any resolves in matters they pertain to, while allowing for a variety of interpretations.

 Upalavanna, Sister, tr.
 Majjhima Nikaya.
 Sri Lanka: Metta Net.
 Online.